zhaime/zoehaime/content/authors/admin/_index.md

 - Visitors
 ---

 I am a senior research associate working at the University of Bristol, UK.
-I am also a part-time PhD candidate at University College London.

-I am currently working on the DELVE study, a qualitative research project aiming to evaluate the harms and benefits of people viewing suicide and self-harm related content online.
+I am currently working on the Digital Dialogues study, a research project aiming to co-create knowledge resources about the online world for clinicians working with young people around their mental health.